Period Product Equity

 Respect for every living creature

 In Cuba, the absence of state-run shelters means that the rescue, rehabilitation, sterilization, and rehoming of street animals is left entirely to self-funded volunteers.
 Many residents who migrate are unable to take their pets with them.
 Others are forced to abandon animals due to the high costs of veterinary care, sterilization, and food.
-To support these grassroots efforts, we collect and donate veterinary medicines and supplies to local organizations including Cubanos en Defensa de los Animales (CEDA), Bienestar Animal Cuba (BAC), Protección Animal S.O.S.
+To support these grassroots efforts, we collect and donate veterinary medicines and supplies to local organizations including Cubanos en Defensa de los Animales (CEDA), Protección Animal S.O.S.
 (PASOS), Colonia Aldama, Cuban Association for the Protection of Animals and Plants (Aniplant) and four private shelters, each housing over 30 animals.

 Colonia Aldama: Protected Animal Colony in Havana